Grandma Core Without the Trad Wife Vibes: Celebrating Empowered Homemaking

 • Stay Connected to Your Goals: Whether you’re building a career, starting a business, or pursuing a passion, make sure homemaking supports your broader goals instead of eclipsing them.

 • Honor Modern Values: Let your version of grandma core celebrate inclusivity, equality, and independence.
-There’s no room for outdated hierarchies in an empowered life
+There’s no room for outdated hierarchies in an empowered life.

 Finding Balance: Grandma Core for the Modern Woman